PrietyGangopadhyay/diabetes-diagnosis-ml-project/README.md

 # diabetes-diagnosis-ml-project
-Application of Machine Learning for Diabetes Diagnosis using Google Colab
+This repository contains the Google Colab notebook for the project **“Application of Machine Learning for Diabetes Mellitus Prediction”**
+The project demonstrates how machine learning algorithms can assist in early detection of diabetes using clinical data.
+All implementation, preprocessing, model training, and evaluation were performed using Google Colab.

+---

+**Course:** 5th Semester Laboratory Project
+**Department:** Electronics and Communication Engineering
+**Institution:** Heritage Institute of Technology,Kolkata **Submitted by:** Priety Gangopadhyay